 Graduate Work from Other Institutions

 With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
-Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 With program approval, up to 6 statistics credits from a UW–Madison undergraduate degree at the 600 level or above are allowed to count toward minimum graduate degree credits.
-Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 UW–Madison University Special

 With program approval, up to 15 statistics credits completed at UW–Madison while a University Special student at the 300 level or above are allowed to count toward minimum graduate degree and graduate residence credit requirements.
 Of these credits, those at the 700 level or above may also count toward the minimum graduate coursework (50%) requirement.
-Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Three consecutive reviews in which a student fails to meet the minimum criteria for satisfactory progress will result in the student being dropped from the program.
 Contact the program for more information.